openziti/ziti-doc/docusaurus/docs/reference/glossary.md

 Ziti is a modern, programmable network overlay with associated edge components, for application-embedded, zero trust network connectivity, written by developers for developers.

 Ziti is NetFoundry's next-generation programmable networking product.
-Ziti is used to create Ziti Networks.
+Ziti is used to create networks.

 ## Ziti Router, Router

-A Ziti Router is a process that is installed on a host, which allows it to participate in a Ziti Fabric.
+A router is a process that is installed on a host, which allows it to participate in a Ziti Fabric.
 The router is designed to be extensible through Ziti fabric extension mechanisms (Xgress), which means that it is capable of "hosting" overlay network applications like the Ziti Edge.

 ## [Ziti Service, Service](/learn/core-concepts/services/overview.mdx)

 A Ziti network is primarily concerned with providing access to "services".
 A service encapsulates the definition of any resource that could be accessed by a client on a traditional network.
-A Ziti Service is defined by a strong, extensible identity, rather than by an expression of an underlay concept.
-This means that services defined on a Ziti Network have an almost limitless "namespace" available for identifying services.
+A service is defined by a strong, extensible identity, rather than by an expression of an underlay concept.
+This means that services defined on a network have an almost limitless "namespace" available for identifying services.
 A Ziti service would be defined by a name and/or a certificate, rather than by a DNS name or an IP address (underlay concepts).

 ## Ziti Service, Service - Hosted

-Similar to a Ziti Service however the destination is not described as an IP address and port but rather it is expressed as a Ziti Identity.
+Similar to a service however the destination is not described as an IP address and port but rather it is expressed as a identity.
 When used with a Ziti SDK it is possible to create a truly zero trust application.

 ## [Ziti Tunneler, Tunneler](/reference/tunnelers/index.mdx)

-A Ziti Tunneler provides connectivity for applications that are not Ziti enabled.
+A tunneler provides connectivity for applications that are not Ziti enabled.
 Our tunneler implementations provide an underlay connectivity component (TUN, tproxy, etc.), and then use the Ziti Endpoint SDK such that they can bridge connectivity onto the Ziti network.

 ## Zitification, Zitified, Zitify